-- Design and construction of coastal protection measures that will benefit the nearly 4,000 people living in this coastal area. - Community consultations have been an important part in each phase of development including in the assessment and identification of sites, a feasibility study, an environmental impact assessment; determination of the final design; construction; and monitoring. - The entire process is providing a model for addressing similar problems in other vulnerable coastal areas in Tonga. - Preparation of a coastal management plan for Tongatapu Island that will provide an overall, integrated approach to coastal management, replacing the existing piecemeal approach. - Collaboration with the Strategic Program for Climate Resilience provides an opportunity to expand trialling of coastal protection systems to more sites in eastern Tongatapu.
+- Design and construction of coastal protection measures that will benefit the nearly 4,000 people living in this coastal area. - Community consultations have been an important part in each phase of development including in the assessment and identification of sites; a feasibility study; an environmental impact assessment; determination of the final design; construction; and monitoring. - The entire process is providing a model for addressing similar problems in other vulnerable coastal areas in Tonga. - Preparation of a coastal diagnostic study to inform the Integrated Coastal and Marine Spatial Planning process. - Collaboration with the Strategic Program for Climate Resilience provides an opportunity to expand trialling of coastal protection systems to more sites in eastern Tongatapu.